mirandaio/codeeval/README.md

 Here I put my solutions to [CodeEval](https://www.codeeval.com/) coding challenges.
-If you have suggestions on how to improve these solutions by making them more efficient, elegant, readable, etx don't hesitate to make a pull request.
+If you have suggestions on how to improve these solutions by making them more efficient, elegant, readable, etc don't hesitate to make a pull request.

 Easy